A homotopy invariant of stable maps to oriented surfaces

-\begin{proof} Suppose the dimension of $M$ is $3$.
-Equip $(\Sigma(f);P,Q)$ with the chessboard function counting the number of path-connected components of regular fibers.
+Indeed, if the chessboard function is $\Z_2$-valued, then there are no cusp-fold moves except for $CF(a, a-1, a, a-1)$.
+Suppose now that the chessboard function is integral.
+Equip $(\Sigma(f);P,Q)$ with the chessboard function counting the number of path components of regular fibers.
 By Lemma ~\ref{l:23}, all cusps are cooriented as in Fig. ~\ref{fig:15}, and therefore, the value of the chessboard function over the bounded region is maximal.
+Thus, indeed, the only possible cusp-fold move involving self-intersection points of type $(a,a-1,a,a-1)$ is $CF(a,a-1,a,a-1)$.

+Similarly, the only possible cusp-fold moves involving self-intersection points of type $(a,a-1,a,a-1)$ are $CF(a,a-1,a,a-1)$ in the case of maps $f\co M\to F$ of a manifold of arbitrary odd dimension $m\ge 3$ equipped with the integral depth chessboard function as the value of the depth chessboard function over the bounded region of Fig.~\ref{fig:16} is greater than the value over at least over one adjacent region.

-Consequently, the only possible cusp-fold move involving self-intersection points of type $(a,a-1,a,a-1)$ is $CF(a,a-1,a,a-1)$.
-Every cusp-fold move changes the parity of self-intersection points of the fold curve where one intersecting segment of the fold curve has an odd index while the other one has an even index.
-No other moves change the parity of the number of such self-intersection points.
+On the other hand, every cusp-fold move changes the parity of self-intersection points of the fold curve where one intersecting segment of the fold curve has an odd index while the other one has an even index.
+No other moves change the parity of the number of such self-intersection points of type $(a, a-1, a, a-1)$.
 Since $f(\Sigma)$ and $g(\Sigma)$ are embedded, we conclude that the number of $CF(a,a-1,a,a-1)$ moves must be even.

-The same argument holds for maps $f:M \rightarrow \R^2$ of a manifold $M$ of an arbitrary odd dimension $m \geq 3$ equipped with the integral depth chessboard function.
-Indeed, the value of the depth chessboard function over the bounded region on Fig.~\ref{fig:15} is greater than or equal to its values over the other regions.
-Therefore, in this case $CF(a, a-1, a, a-1)$ is the only cusp-fold type move that involves self-intersection points of type $(a, a-1, a, a-1)$.